Overview

 traceable spec → plan → execute → ship → release discipline, driven by

-If siltpoke is the hardware — the companion that's always there — then project-life-cycle is the software: the cadence that decides when you pause to predict, build, and understand.
 Both aim at the same thing — letting you build and learn from what you build, instead of offloading it all to the agent.

 Who it's for